swelden/genshin-list/README.md

 # Genshin List

 Genshin List is a web app to help filter and display characters from the game Genshin Impact.
 The character cards can be clicked on to see a more in-depth description of stats, facts, and abilities.
-The materials to fully ascend a character are also listed.
+Each character's page includes a calculator that lists the required materials to level up, ascend and upgrade talents within a given range.

 Built with [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), and [Tailwind CSS](https://tailwindcss.com/)